Arksine/moonraker/docs/installation.md

 using libgpiod.
 A configuration section should be added for each device as shown below:
 ```
-[power device name]
+[power device_name]
 type: gpio
 #   The type of device.
-Can be either gpio or tplink_smartplug.
-This
+Can be either gpio, tplink_smartplug or tasmota.
-#   parameter must be provided.
+#   This parameter must be provided.
 pin: gpiochip0/gpio26
 #   The pin to use for GPIO devices.
 The chip is optional, if left out
 #   then the module will default to gpiochip0.
 If one wishes to invert